cevoaustralia/cevo-shopping-demo/README.md

 ## How to plug in our own data to it

-This demo project uses a **generated** set of **user personas**, **items** and **interactions**.
-The user personas are used to simulate different types of users, and the interactions are used to simulate how users interact with the website.
+This demo project uses a **generated** set of **user**, **items** and **interactions**.
+The shopper personas are used to pick users, and the interactions are used to simulate how users interact with the website.
 The items are the products that are available for sale on the website.
 Please see this [script that generates users, items and interactions](./generators/generate_interactions_personalize.py).
 This was adapted from the [Retail Demo Store](https://github.com/aws-samples/retail-demo-store).

 ## What recommender recipe to use with what type of problem
 The use case we are trying to solve is a **product recommendation** problem.
 We want to recommend products to users based on their past interactions with the website.
 The recipe we want to use for this use case is **E-Commerce**.
 Here are [more details](https://docs.aws.amazon.com/personalize/latest/dg/ECOMMERCE-items-dataset.html) from AWS Personalize page.